- noon - 1:00 p.m.

-Ameena Batada, DrPH, is an assistant professor in the Health and Wellness Department at the University of North Carolina at Asheville (UNCA).
+Ameena Batada, DrPH, is an associate professor in the Health and Wellness Department at the University of North Carolina Asheville.
 Many years ago, as a rising senior in college, she conducted research to investigate the pre-school conditions in former Bantustan areas of the Northern Transvaal, South Africa.
-Since then Dr. Batada has been interested in improving child health and education, particularly among those who are underserved.
+Since then Dr. Batada has been interested in improving child health and education, particularly among disenfranchised populations.

 - HWP 250 Health Parity: Domestic and Global Contexts

-- HWP 310 Community Outreach and Health Promotion
+- HWP 310 Community Health Promotion: Theory and Practice

 - HWP 335 Health Communication

 - HWP 459 Senior Seminar in Health and Wellness Promotion